gavin-robey/fractal_visualizer/doc/Plan-4.0.md

 ## Phase 6: Maintenance

-**Deliver:**

 *   Write brief and honest answers to these questions: *(Note: do this before you complete **Phase 5: Deployment**)*
     * What parts of your program are sloppily written and hard to understand?
+    * *I think this is some of the cleaner code ive written, but I do think the image painter class could be much cleaner*
         * Are there parts of your program which you aren't quite sure how/why they work?
+        * *Yeah I still have no idea how the julia or mandelbrot algorithms work but thats ok I understand my code*
         * If a bug is reported in a few months, how long would it take you to find the cause?
+        * *It would not take long at all*
     * Will your documentation make sense to...
         * ...anybody besides yourself?
+        * *Hopefully*
         * ...yourself in six month's time?
+        * *Yes I would be able to*
     * How easy will it be to add a new feature to this program in a year?
+    * *Pretty easy, this was the purpose of this project after all*
     * Will your program continue to work after upgrading...
         * ...your computer's hardware?
+        * *Yes*
         * ...the operating system?
+        * *Yes*
         * ...to the next version of Python?
+        * *Yes*
 *   Fill out the Assignment Reflection on Canvas.